-If a run-off election is necessary, the Executive Director in consultation with the President will designate the date for delivering the ballots and the deadline for voting, which will be 5:00 p.m.
+If a run-off election is necessary, the Executive Director in consultation with the President will designate the date for delivering the ballots and the deadline for voting, which will be no later than 5:00 p.m.
 (PDT), 10 days after the date the ballots are delivered.
 The candidate receiving the highest number of votes will be declared elected.

-e.
+- e.
 Checking and Custody of Ballots.
-The Executive Director will\deposit all satisfactorily identified and signed paper ballot envelopes in receptacles segregated as to Districts.
-The receptacles will remain in the custody of the Executive Director until the ballots are counted.
-Any paper ballots not enclosed in an envelope, satisfactorily identified and signed, will not be counted.

-Electronic votes must be verified and securely stored by the online voting vendor.
+The Executive Director will maintain custody of all satisfactorily identified and signed paper ballot envelopes, segregated as to position.
+The paper ballot will remain in the custody of the Executive Director until counted.
+Any paper ballots not enclosed in an envelope, satisfactorily identified and signed, will not be counted. - f.
+Electronic votes must be verified and securely stored by the online voting vendor. - g.

-f.
 Counting of Ballots.
-Paper ballots will be counted in the office of the Bar, and electronic ballots, if any, will be counted by the online voting vendor and certified.
-The election process will be supervised by an Election Board of not less than three Active members appointed by the President.
-At least two members of the Election Board must be present at any count of paper ballots.
+Paper ballots will be counted by the Executive Director or their designee under the supervision of the Election Board, and electronic ballots will be counted by the online voting vendor.
+The ballot verification process will be supervised by an Election Board of not less than three Active members appointed by the President.
+At least two members of the Election Board must be present (in person or by video conference) at any count of paper ballots.
 Any Active member of the Bar may be present at such count of paper ballots.